gerbyzation/interactiveStory/other/spec.md

 ### List your routes and what they are for.

-- /: goes to the
+- /: goes to the start page
+- /{catagory}/{location} this follows the story,

 ### List examples of how people will use your story.

+My story is designed to be used on a computer screen, will probably still work fine on tablets with a decent resolution

 ## Implementation